Malpractice Insurance for Anesthesiologists

 • Coverage for adverse drug reactions, delayed emergence, and intraoperative injury.

-• Liability for general, regional, spinal/epidural, and procedural sedation.
+• Liability for general, regional, spinal/epidural, and monitored anesthesia care (MAC).

-• Available for hospital-based, ASC, and office-based anesthesia practices.
+• Available for hospital-based, ASC, office-based, and locum tenens practices.

 • Standard limits of $1M per claim / $3M aggregate, with tail and retroactive coverage.